Raphael-Boichot/The-TinyGB-Printer/README.md

 Want to know more about these games ?
 Want hints and custom saves to unlock all printing features ?
 Follow the [link](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).

 ## Known issues
 - [Photo!](https://github.com/untoxa/gb-photo) requires the device to be overclocked @250 MHz to fully support the double speed mode.
-Regular build (@133 MHz) only support the normal mode.
-Fast Printing and Tranfer are not supported.
+Regular build (@133 MHz) only supports the normal mode.
+Fast Printing and Tranfer are not supported (and won't).
+If these features are very important for you, better use a [Pico GB Printer](https://github.com/untoxa/pico-gb-printer).
 - Printing with Hamster Club (What a stupid game !) may crash without any reason but very rarely.

 ## Kind warning